The Wild West (video game)

-The Wild West (Note: Known in Japan as Wild West (ワイルドウェスト, Wairudou~esuto)) is a shoot 'em up video game developed by Happy Happening and published by Majesco Entertainment.
+The Wild West (Note: Known in Japan as Wild West (ワイルドウェスト, Wairudou~esuto)) is a shoot 'em up video game developed by Happy Happening and published by Majesco.
 Though anime-styled, it was released for the Nintendo DS in North America on August 28, 2007.
 The game takes place in the eponymous Wild West and features two anthropomorphic animal protagonists, a male lupine bounty hunter named Wolfy and a female cheetah gunslinger named Catty, as they fight through hordes of enemies led by a criminal named Terano in order to get revenge.
 While the game's graphics, character design and music were all praised by critics, the gameplay and story were universally panned as low-quality, resulting in poor reception.

 Gameplay

 Cutscene featuring Catty (left) and Terano (right), with their sprites depicted on the top screen and character portraits and dialog on the bottom screen.

 The game is largely touchscreen-based, and combines top-down 2D shooter sections with third-person 3D stages, interspersed by visual novel-style cutscene segments.
 The 3D stages do not allow character control, and are most similar to light gun games such as Time Crisis.
 At the end of each level is a boss.